 Signs of hyperfixation

 Recognizing the signs of hyperfixation is important in understanding how it impacts daily life as a person with ADHD.
-While hyperfixation can look different from person to person, some of the signs assoicated with hyperfixation include:
+While hyperfixation can look different from person to person, some of the signs associated with hyperfixation include:

 • Losing track of time while engaged in the activity